 Some people are fortunate enough to have parents who love them unconditionally, encourage their pursuits, and respect (and support!) their life choices.

-Others aren’t so lucky, and instead have parents who criticize and demean everything they do, or else insist that they know what’s best for their offspring and expect to be listened to… even when said “children” are well into their middling years.
+Others aren’t so lucky, and instead have parents who criticize and demean everything they do, or else insist that they know what’s best for their kids and expect to be listened to… even when said “children” are well into their middling years.

 Disrespect, Especially In Public